strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 ### Further steps to take

-- To **install SSL**, you will need to [install and run Certbot](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-22-04) by Let's Encrypt.
+- To install SSL, you will need to [install and run Certbot](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-22-04) by Let's Encrypt.
 - Set-up [Nginx with HTTP/2 Support](https://www.digitalocean.com/community/tutorials/how-to-set-up-nginx-with-http-2-support-on-ubuntu-22-04) for Ubuntu 22.04.

 🥳 Your Strapi project has been installed on a DigitalOcean Droplet using Ubuntu 22.04.